Jennifer Smith (General Hospital): Casting

 The role of Jennifer Smith was originated by actress and model Lisa Marie, in 1980.
 Shortly after, the character was written out of the show.
 In 1994, Jennifer returned to the canvass, portrayed by comedian and Roseanne star Roseanne Arnold.
 Arnold, who is a fan of the series, appeared with her then-husband Tom Arnold, for three episodes in late March 1994.
 In return, Anthony Geary and Genie Francis, who portray Luke Spencer and Laura Webber, appeared in an episode of Arnold's sitcom, Roseanne.
 The role was played by All in the Family actress Sally Struthers for 10 episodes in 2002.
 Struthers said of Jennifer's return, "Needless to say, Jennifer has a few issues with Luke and Laura.
 She has some unfinished business."
 Jennifer returned to the screen on June 22, 2015, portrayed by Holly Gagnier.
 Jennifer is holding Lucky Spencer hostage and demanding that if Luke and Laura want to see Lucky again, Luke Spencer must spend the night with her.
+Gagnier returned as Jennifer in January 2022 for Luke's funeral.
+She then returned again that April.

 Storylines

 1980

 In 1980, Jennifer Smith was in love with Luke Spencer.
-Luke was only involved with Jennifer to gain control of her father's, Frank Smith non mob related businesses.
+Luke was only involved with Jennifer to gain control of her father, Frank Smith's non-mob related businesses.
 Laura Webber was jealous of their relationship.
 Luke and Jennifer decided to get married.
 Their wedding was going to be held on a yacht.
 Scott Baldwin discovered that Luke had raped Laura.
 He found his way on to the yacht and attacked Luke.
 Luke fell overboard and was presumed dead.
 He was not.
 He swam to a dock where Laura was waiting for him.
 They ran off together.
 After Frank was put in jail, Jennifer disappeared.
 She was later said to be in Europe.